Individual & Family InsuranceLife Insurance

-There are three basic types of life insurance—each one offers features suited to achieving specific goals.
+There are four basic types of life insurance—each one offers features suited to achieving specific goals.
 Here are the essential facts:

-The most basic and economical option, term life insurance protects you for a specified period of time.
+The most basic and economical option, term life insurance helps protect you for a specified period of time.
 This type of policy may require you to submit evidence of insurability, and at renewal time, premiums typically increase with your age.
-Many term life policies are convertible to whole or universal policies, which accrue a cash value.
+Many term life policies are convertible to whole or universal policies, which accrue a cash value or equity inside the policy that can be used for financial emergencies or to supplement college expenses and/or retirement.
 A term policy is often a good option for younger people on a budget who need to protect their income to pay a mortgage and other loans.

 A variable universal life (VUL) policy gives you similar features, but you choose among available investment options to build your cash value, and investment performance is not guaranteed.

 A universal or variable universal life policy might be a good choice for young people focused on building retirement wealth long-term.